halloleo/laupipenv/README.md

 * a hard-code name of the virtual environemnt.
 This name has to be the same on all machines

-The environment variable `WORKON_HOME` has to be declared in one of the bash startup scripts. `WORKON_HOME` might be set already if you use [Virtualenvwrapper][]; teh variable points to the parent directory of all virtual environments.
+The environment variable `WORKON_HOME` has to be declared in one of the bash startup scripts. `WORKON_HOME` might be set already if you use [Virtualenvwrapper][]; the variable points to the parent directory of all virtual environments.

 The name of the environment to activate is then hard-coded in the `laupipenv_fixed` warp per.
 This wrapper has to renamed in the same way as explain above for `laupipenv_general`.